 Despite the early 2000s recession and the 2008-09 recession, New York's non-financial economy-we leave out the volatile and highly lucrative finance sector to get a better picture of New York's broader economic performance-grew at an annual average rate of 1.6 percent from 2001 to 2011.
-Despite this overall growth, the fruits of economic growth have not been widely shared; the wages of the typical worker have not risen along with New York's broader economic growth.
-One indication is that average wages have failed to keep pace with the growth in productivity, or GDP per worker.
+Despite this overall growth, the fruits of economic growth have not been widely shared; the wages of the typical worker have not risen along with New York's broader economic growth in productivity, or GDP per worker.
 From 2001 to 2011, productivity grew more than three times as fast as average annual wages.